yuxian1996/En/_posts/2019-01-20-AndIMustScream.md

 ---

 ## Abstract
-And I Must Scream is a narrative puzzel game in which player plays as a 12-year-old boy who's blaming himself of loossing his mother.
+And I Must Scream is a narrative puzzel game in which player plays as a 12-year-old boy who's blaming himself of loosing his mother.

 ## Features
 * Two Abilities - Player starts with telekinetic **push** to move obstacles and combat small enemies.
 Player can **channel** some objects to change an object states, giving more story and unlocking paths.